 Publication Terms

 BRAMS is an academic journal published by the BRAMS Institute in Tbilisi, Georgia.
-It is a peer-reviewed international quarterly that welcomes innovative research papers, ideally embracing an interdisciplinary approach across various fields, including social sciences, humanities, natural sciences, formal sciences, and applied sciences.
-The journal releases issues quarterly, with both online (eISSN 2960-9348) and print (ISSN 2667-9299) versions available in PDF format on the BRAMS Institute website.
+It is a peer-reviewed international quarterly that welcomes original, preferably interdisciplinary research across the social sciences, humanities, natural sciences, formal sciences, and applied sciences.
+Submissions must address at least one of the following: American Studies, British Studies, or Kartvelian (Georgian) Studies.
+The full list of countries covered by the Institute’s research is provided here.

 Responsibilities of Authors and Reviewers

-Authors must ensure their work is original and not under consideration elsewhere.
-They should properly cite all sources and ensure compliance with ethical standards in any research involving human or animal subjects.
-Additionally, authors must disclose any conflicts of interest and actively collaborate with editors and reviewers to improve their papers.
+Authors must ensure originality and that the work is not under consideration elsewhere.
+Cite all sources and comply with ethical standards for human or animal research.
+Disclose any conflicts of interest and cooperate with editors and reviewers.

-Reviewers are expected to provide constructive, honest, and unbiased feedback while maintaining confidentiality.
-They must disclose any conflicts of interest and refrain from using ideas or text from the manuscript for personal gain.
+Reviewers must provide constructive, honest, and unbiased feedback, maintain confidentiality, disclose any conflicts of interest, and refrain from using ideas or text from the manuscript for personal gain.

-The Editor-in-Chief and editorial board oversee the peer review process, make final decisions based on reviewer input, handle submissions fairly, and avoid involvement with papers where they have a conflict of interest.
-All manuscripts and review discussions are confidential, and we adhere to international data protection and privacy regulations.
-All parties involved—authors, reviewers, and editors—must declare any potential conflicts of interest, as undisclosed conflicts may lead to the rejection or retraction of a paper.
+The Editor‑in‑Chief and editorial board oversee peer review, make final decisions based on reviewers’ reports, manage submissions impartially, and recuse themselves from handling manuscripts where a conflict of interest exists.
+All manuscripts and review discussions are treated as confidential in accordance with applicable data‑protection and privacy regulations.
+Authors, reviewers, and editors must declare any potential conflicts of interest; failure to disclose conflicts may lead to the rejection or retraction of a paper.

 Contact Information